launchany/mvp-template/_docs/mvd_checklist.md

 ---
-title: MVD checklist
+title: MVD Checklist
-sidebar: mydoc_sidebar
-permalink: mydoc_mvd_checklist.html
+permalink: /docs/mvd_checklist/
-folder: mydoc
-summary: Use this checklist to help you complete your minimum viable API documentation.
 ---

+Use this checklist to help you complete your minimum viable API documentation.

 Section | Questions to answer | Information to include
 ------- | ------------------- | ----------------------